 Critical crack-size calculations in conformance with 7.3.

-In most cases the fracture mechanics analysis demonstrates a margin on the required lifetime and crack size, based on initial crack sizes defined for standard or special NDI.
+In most cases the fracture mechanics analysis demonstrates a margin on the required lifetime and crack size, based on initial crack sizes defined for standard or special fracture control NDI.
 As alternative, the critical (i.e., maximum) initial defect (CID) size for which the item can survive four times the required service life can be calculated iteratively, after which it can be verified by inspection that the probability of having cracks greater than or equal to this size is sufficiently small.
 This CID approach is specifically appropriate for analysis of cracks to be screened by proof testing.
 The CID approach can require careful scrutiny of the validity of the analysis, because it does not demonstrate any margin in the analysis results.

 Analytical life prediction